A contribution to the understanding

 intra-group violence, before the coming of state authority, is extremely high.
 In the Amazon, a study of the Waorani showed more than 60% of adult deaths over five generations were caused by feuding and warfare.
 In a prehistoric Indian site in Madisonville, Ohio, 22% male skulls had wounds and 8% were fractured.
 In a similar site in Illinois, 16% had met a violent death.
 In New Guinea, about 15% died as a result of inter- and intra-group violence: 24% males and 7% females.
 At the Australian island of Tiwi, the aborigines lost 10% of the male population in a decade.
 An Aboriginal tribe of Murngin of Arnhem Land lost 200 men out of a population of 3,000, during a period of 20 years.
 30% of the warriors died.
 Another study suggests aborigines in a generation lost about 5 to 6.5%.
 Studies of Eskimos show a murder rate of one in a thousand, about ten times the US peak rate in 1990.

 Yet violence is not predicated on the motif of keeping the population down.
 Agriculture has allowed an enormous increase in population numbers, whereas our murderous activity hasn’t increased, but rather abated.
 An important factor is the way in which the infirm ego of natural man is sustained by tradition.
 Accordingly, the introduction of alien thoughtways and traditions (a form of multiculturalism) has a passivating effect, with the result that consciousness loses its impetus.
-The introduction of Christianity in primitive society has resulted in collective lethargy.
+The introduction of Christianity in primitive society has many times resulted in collective lethargy.
 Carl Jung sees this as a very tragic complication of cultural colonialism.
 It works almost like a poison that kills the aborigines’ distinctive cultural character and their will to proclaim themselves as worthy humans.
 There are many examples of vigorous and ecologically sophisticated cultures, such as the African Bantu, in which men lived worthy lives in harmony with nature.
 However, in the Third World, today, there is a strong tendency toward an unbecoming vegetating lifestyle.
 The conscious level is generally lower than in animistic society, which had great spiritual awareness.
 Whether or not these developments could have been avoided, is another question.

 In traditional culture, Thanatos was institutionalized as human sacrifice, warfare, and initiation rites involving marring.
 Thanatos revolves around the archetype of death as provider of the conditions for new life.
-For instance, when the vegetation is burned, very fruitful agricultural land is created.
-The abatement of the conscious level is connected with the removal of Thanatos from culture.
+So, when the vegetation is burned, very fruitful agricultural land is created.
+Abatement of the conscious level is connected with the removal of Thanatos from culture.
 As a result the ego is today in closer proximity to the maternal unconscious.
 It would explain why primitive society is so very conservative and tends to keep sternly to the traditions of the forefather spirits, and why aborigines are so prone to make war against other tribes.
 To defend culture and territory is also to defend the conquests of ego sentience.
 The injuries sustained by the warriors of primitive society make them incomplete.
 A missing limb, for instance, is a sign that the warrior has departed from childlike wholeness and become a free agent.
 He has obtained precious consciousness and a relative independence of will.
 Thus, he is endowed with immense power.
-Wotan (Odin) sacrificed an eye, and thus he came to possess wisdom and the knowledge of the runes.
+Wotan (Odin) sacrificed an eye, and thus came to possess wisdom and knowledge of the runes.
 Tezcatlipoca sacrificed a leg in the jaws of the Earth Monster, which is the grounds for his rise to power.

 The phallic deity Seth personifies the penetrative power of archaic thought, whose mainspring is the maternal archetype.
 He is her deputy in the form of archaic thinking.
 Seth personifies the thoughtways of the Magna Mater.
 It is for this reason that the dark deity can be accommodated as subordinate to rationality.
 It is not doable for the feminine goddess, as such, since she is multifarious and symbolically polyvalent, incompatible with rectilinear consciousness.
 She is an encompassing wholeness herself and therefore is not part of anything.
 Rather, everything is part of her.
 When a divinity is pinned down in sheer daylight in the form of thoughts, dogma, and ritual, it will come to be regarded as masculine.
 Accordingly, Diana, the shy goddess of the forest, won’t allow herself to be pinned down by the eye of consciousness.
 She can cling to her feminine nature only by remaining in the moonlight shadows, where nothing is precisely defined.

 The mythology of the Great Mother revolves around the ambivalency of life and death.
 She is associated equally much with the womb as with the grave.
 According to the matriarchal paradigm, death is a necessary precondition for life.
 The seed must fall into the earth and die before new life can grow.
-As such, the wisdom of the unconscious has enormous value, but if its allowed to dominate a culture, society will be overtaken with archaic thoughtways.
+As such, the wisdom of the unconscious has enormous value.
+On the other hand, if its allowed to dominate a culture, society will be overtaken with archaic thoughtways.
 An out-and-out moral ambivalence will burgeon, completely foreign to modern morality.
 Sacrifice of life was necessary in matriarchal society, ruled over by a sinister god.
 Accordingly, the Aum Shinrikyo thought that their murderous activity served the purpose of regeneration.
-Sinful life, having bad karma, is removed from the world, and rectified life can grow in its place.
+Sinful life, having bad karma, is removed from the world, and thus rectified life may grow in its place.
 In Hindu tradition, Shiva saves the world by dancing it out of existence, wildly laughing, scattering ashes around, in order for the world to be born again.
 Accordingly, in Aum Shinrikyo, to kill fellow men became a mission of spiritual salvation.
 To throw humanity into a global conflagration served the purpose of saving mankind.

 Nothing is more conducive to growth than the scorched earth.
 This is a central tenet of the Magna Mater.
 The theme of human sacrifice was also very central to Adolf Hitler.
 A new world could not come about without the sacrifice of millions of soldiers and Konzentrationslager prisoners.
-The earth must be saturated with blood for the earth goddess to be willing to provide new growth.
+The earth must be saturated with blood for the earth goddess to be capable of new growth.
 This is why so many sacrificial victims have been thrown into the jaws of the earth monster, such as the Aztec Coatlicue.
 The Earth Mother is ambivalent.
 She takes life and gives life in equal measure.
 This explains why such a destructive god as Seth can be her representative.
-His destructivity serves the purpose of regeneration.
+His destructiveness serves the purpose of regeneration.

 Obviously, such archaic notions stand in stark contrast to today’s rectilinear sun-consciousness, according to which economy can always expand and humanity continue to grow endlessly, as if the earth’s resources were endless.
 This is because we put our trust wholly in the fatherly solar divinity, ultimately responsible for the emergence of science and technology, including our pronounced willful capacity.
 We depend on clever sun-consciousness to work out new bright ideas, and new technical solutions, with which to continue our rectilinear path into the future.
 This one-eyed belief in the expansive patriarchal conception, to the detriment of inner and outer nature, has reached way’s end.
 By contrast, the archaic matriarchal notion of time is circular.
 The adoption of Seth by the younger god Horus, implies that —